beNative/prompt-forge/README.md

 ## Key Features

 - **Prompt Management**: Organize your prompts in a clean, intuitive, hierarchical folder structure.
+- **Prompt Templates**: Create reusable prompt templates with variables to streamline your workflow.
 - **Quick Copy**: Instantly copy a prompt's content to your clipboard from the sidebar list.
 - **Search & Highlight**: Instantly filter prompts and folders by title, with matching text highlighted for clarity.
 - **Drag & Drop Organization**: Intuitively reorder prompts and create nested folders with a smooth drag-and-drop interface.